♥ Wednesday, February 27, 2008

 Finding the right swimwear can be a fun and also a stressful experience.
 You want to look your best in the swimwear of your choice at the beach.
 Light, colorful beach clothing will make you feel comfortable and cool.

 Spend a little time to search for the right fashion items and accessories that fit your lifestyle.
-A little thought before will save you a lot of time later
+A little thought before will save you a lot of time later.8 Ways to Flatter a Bottom-Heavy Figure1)You can wear a fitted suit, even with a slim skirt, if you are bottom heavy.
+Just remember:

 Choose fitted jackets that end well above your widest point.